 Funded by: Innovate UK

-The project aims to support local businesses in sectors like engineering and digital transformations, partially addressing the skills system changes required for critical technologies.
+The South Hampshire Business Innovation Centre project aims to support local businesses in sectors like engineering and digital transformations, partially aligning with the government's ambitions to grow critical technologies and future-proof the workforce.